MrKaszeba19/PapajLang/README.md

 ### Console application
 - Execute a command **rpn** with a quoted RPN expression (e.g. `rpn "2 3 + 4 *"`).
 More info about expressions in `rpn expression` and `rpn operands`.
-- Remember that all values and operands must be delimited with 1 space char.
+- Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
 - In order to specify your output, you can execute rpn with a flag (e.g. `rpn "2 3.4 + 4.5 *" -i` provides an output of rounded integer).
 Type a command `rpn help` to check out the available flags in this program.
 - If you need help, you can type `rpn help`.